Digillect/registry-cleaner/docs/configuration.md

 #### url

-URL of the Nexus API endpoint.
+URL of the Docker registry.

-#### urlFrom

-Name of the environment variable to get an actual url from.

 #### username

-Username to authenticate to the Nexus server.
+Username to authenticate with the registry.

 #### password

-Password to authenticate to the Nexus server.
+Password to authenticate with the registry.

-#### usernameFrom

-Name of the environment variable to get an actual username from.

-#### passwordFrom

-Name of the environment variable to get an actual password from.

 ### Nexus registries

 #### url

-#### urlFrom

-Name of the environment variable to get an actual url from.

 URL of the Nexus API endpoint.